-- Not Ready: No two quit journeys are alike, and there’s no silver bullet to finding motivations for quitting.
-So it’s no wonder that almost one-third of survey respondents are simply are not ready to finally say goodbye to smoking.
+No two quit journeys are alike, and there’s no silver bullet to finding motivations for quitting.
+So it’s no wonder that almost one-third of survey respondents were simply not ready to say goodbye to smoking finally.

-- Ineffective Aids: There are a lot of cessation aids on the market claiming to be effective for people who want to quit, yet many fail, sending folks back to the drawing board.
-Our study found that a third of participants would be motivated to quit smoking if they could find the right program.
+There are a lot of cessation aids on the market claiming to be effective for people who want to quit, yet many fail, sending folks back to the drawing board.
+Our study found that a third of participants would be motivated to quit smoking if they found the right program.

-- Weight Gain: 22% of respondents cited “more inches to the waistline” was a major concern if they put a stop to their smoking.
+22% of respondents cited “more inches to the waistline” as a major concern if they put a stop to their smoking.

 Despite these very real and understandable barriers, the majority of respondents report that they remain motivated to quit, mostly because they aspire to live longer and healthier lives.
 This is especially true for people as they age and see the direct effects of smoking on their health.

-After health, the cost of cigarettes is a key secondary motivator.
-A person who smokes will spend close to $150,000 on cigarettes in their lifetime – that money could finance a house purchase, retirement or college education!
+A person who smokes will spend close to $150,000 on cigarettes in their lifetime – that money could finance a house purchase, retirement, or college education!

-With understanding comes motivation and the ability to build a plan that is tailored for the individual.
-In a recent clinical trial, we assessed Pivot’s impact on participant motivation to quit smoking and daily cigarette consumption.
-Six out of 7 participants (85.7%) who completed the study indicated that Pivot increased their motivation to quit, and nearly 1 in 3 (32.4%) achieved a successful quit.
+With understanding comes motivation and the ability to build a plan tailored for the individual.
+In a clinical trial, we assessed Pivot’s impact on participant motivation to quit smoking and daily cigarette consumption.
+Six out of seven participants (85.7%) who completed the study indicated that Pivot increased their motivation to quit, and nearly one in three (32.4%) successfully quit.

-Better yet, in our study 2 of 3 participants (66.5%) indicated they were not ready to quit smoking in the next 30 days.
-These participants achieved similar quit rates as those who were ready to quit in the next 30 days, indicating Pivot can be effective in a broad population of people who smoke.
+Better yet, in our study, two out of every three participants (66.5%) indicated they were not ready to quit smoking in the next 30 days.
+But these participants ended up achieving similar quit rates as those who were ready to quit smoking in the next 30 days, indicating Pivot can be effective in a broad population of people who smoke.
 Pivot helps everyone, not just those ready to quit smoking.